Play with Food Guide: Tips, Hacks and Game Ideas

 Tip One: Engage their Eyes

 Children become familiar with food through what they see.
 They love watching you eat.
 They love seeing what is happening in their world.
 Seeing food in their environment is their first food experience and it starts well before we start them on solids.
 As children grow older, they become more curious about the world around them.
-Having food as a consistent, but not pressurised, part of their world lets them see what food is about.
+Having food as a consistent, but not pressurized, part of their world lets them see what food is about.

 Hack One: How to Engage Their Eyes